Our past, our present

 Living London Project

-We were proud partners in the Living London project, a ground-breaking oral history project which examined the history of housing and policing for LGBT+ people in London from 1982-2007.
+We were proud partners in the Living London project, a ground-breaking oral history project which examined the history of housing and policing for LGBTQ+ people in London from 1982-2007.
 The project was funded by the Heritage Lottery Fund, and was part of our 25 year celebrations.